piccolo-orm/piccolo/docs/src/piccolo/engines/index.rst

     DB = SQLiteEngine(path='my_db.sqlite')

-.. hint:: A good place for your config files is at the root of your project,
+.. hint:: A good place for your piccolo_conf file is at the root of your
-    where the Python interpreter will be launched.
+    project, where the Python interpreter will be launched.

 PICCOLO_CONF environment variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~